Utsav22G/ASL-Translator/README.md

 Run `pip install -r requirements.txt` in order to download all the prerequisites necessary to run the program

+### Project Website

+For a better understanding of who we are and how Signum works, see our [website](https://utsav22g.github.io/ASL-Translator/).

 ## Built With